 - Be enthusiastic about the move yourself.

-- Ask your child to write a list of things he’d like to have in his new school and in his new home or neighbourhood.
+- Ask your child to write a list of things he’d like to have in his new school.

 - Ask your child to make a list of the things she’s looking forward to about going to a new school.